Darryl Yokley

-Darryl Yokley II (born February 2, 1982, Los Angeles, California) is an American tenor and alto saxophonist, composer and music conservatory teacher.
-Darryl started to learn jazz after extensive studies in classical saxophone.
-As a bandleader of Sound Reformation, Yokley has gained recognition as an inventive composer and soloist after releasing its debut album The Void (2012).
-He has performed with Motown legends The Four Tops, The Temptations, and The O'Jays, and other notable music artists.
+Darryl Yokley II (born February 2, 1982) is an American tenor and alto saxophonist, composer and music conservatory teacher.
+Yokley started to learn jazz after extensive studies in classical saxophone.
+As a bandleader of Sound Reformation, Yokley has gained recognition as an inventive composer and soloist after releasing its debut album The Void (2012) and Pictures at an African Exhibition (2018).
+He has performed with Motown legends the Four Tops, The Temptations, and The O'Jays, Eddie Palmieri, Orrin Evans, The Captain Black Big Band, Duane Eubanks, Ralph Peterson Jr., Nasheet Waits, Valery Pomonarev, and many more.

 Biography

-Yokley began his musical studies in his native state of California, starting at the age of ten on clarinet and moving to saxophone a year later upon entering middle school.
+Bborn in Los Angeles, Yokley began his musical studies in his native state of California, starting at the age of ten on clarinet and moving to saxophone a year later upon entering middle school.
 He took quickly to the saxophone and the language of music, placing in honors bands for both classical and jazz.
 Yokley moved to North Carolina in high school and met his future saxophone professor James Houlik at a clinic in Lenoir, NC.
 It was then in 1997 that Yokley decided to focus solely on classical saxophone and it would be ten years before he truly rededicated himself to jazz.
 He attended Duquesne University for his undergraduate studies and Michigan State University for graduate studies.
-He studied with the aforementioned James Houlik and then later concert alto saxophonist Joseph Lulloff in Michigan, practicing constantly and perfecting his skills on the instrument.
+He studied with the aforementioned James Houlik as well as jazz saxophonist, composer and arranger, Mike Tomaro, and then later concert alto saxophonist Joseph Lulloff in Michigan as well as jazz composition with Derrick Gardner.

 After graduating Michigan State University, Yokley started playing and touring with Motown legends the Four Tops, the Temptations, and the O'Jays.
 He moved to Philadelphia in 2007 to complete his “doctoral studies" from mentors such as Tim Warfield, Orrin Evans, Mike Boone, Sid Simmons, Mickey Roker, Edgar Bateman, and Byron Landham, performing frequently in Philadelphia.
-He moved to New York in 2009 and within less than a year started performing with Orrin Evans, the Captain Black Big Band, Valery Pomonarev, Jack Walrath, Frank Lacy, Duane Eubanks, Bill McHenry, Stacy Dillard, and others.
+He moved to New York in 2009 and since then has performed with Eddie Palmieri, Orrin Evans, the Captain Black Big Band, Ralph Peterson Jr., Nasheet Waits, Valery Pomonarev, Jack Walrath, Frank Lacy, Duane Eubanks, Bill McHenry, and many others.
+He was also a member of the horn section and arranger for both the Captain Black Big Band and singer-songwriter, Rhonda Ross.

-Darryl Yokley formed his band Sound Reformation in 2010.
+Yokley formed his band Sound Reformation in 2010.
 Their debut album The Void (2012) received favorable reviews from critics Brent Black and Charles Latimer.
 The band premiered a commissioned project for the Philadelphia Museum of Art in January 2015 which received much praise by critics and audience members alike, including the Philadelphia City Paper.